Multiple sclerosis (MS)

 Multiple sclerosis can also cause numerous other symptoms, which can occur individually or in combination:

-• Damage to the cerebellum usually results in speech disorders, unsteady gait, trembling hands and coordination disorders.
+• Damage to the cerebellum usually results in speech disorders, unsteady gait, trembling hands or coordination disorders.

-• Two out of three people affected develop bladder dysfunction.
-While at the beginning there is often a strong urge to urinate with involuntary loss of urine (incontinence), later there is usually involuntary urinary retention.
+• Many of those affected develop bladder dysfunction.
+While a strong urge to urinate with involuntary loss of urine (incontinence) sometimes occurs at the beginning, involuntary urinary retention can also occur in the course of the disease.

-• MS can also cause impaired defecation (usually constipation), impaired sexual function and impaired perspiration.
+• MS can also cause impaired defecation (usually constipation), impaired sexual function and impaired sweat secretion.

 • Many sufferers also experience mood swings and depressive symptoms such as sadness, insomnia and listlessness.

 The frequency of relapses, the respective symptoms and the progression of the disease vary greatly from person to person.
-Around five percent of those affected show a (very) mild course and never acquire any significant disabilities, while in around five to ten percent the disease progresses aggressively and clear signs of disability, such as walking restrictions, appear within a few years.
-Before the introduction of effective treatments, a high percentage of those affected lost their ability to walk after 20-25 years, which is why it is still often assumed that the disease leads to wheelchair use, which can now be prevented in most cases.
+Some sufferers have a (very) mild course and never acquire any significant disabilities, while a small number develop the disease aggressively and permanent signs of disability, such as walking difficulties, appear after just a few years.
+These courses have become rare due to the now much better treatment options.
+Before the introduction of effective treatments, a high percentage of those affected lost their ability to walk after 20-25 years, which is why it is still often assumed that the disease leads to the loss of the ability to walk, although this can now be prevented in most cases.

-If multiple sclerosis is suspected, we will first ask you about your symptoms, when they first appeared and how they manifest themselves.
+If multiple sclerosis is suspected, we will first ask you about your symptoms, including when they first occurred and how they manifest themselves.

 Taking a medical history alone is not sufficient for a reliable diagnosis.
 We therefore carry out a neurological examination next.
 For example, we check the function of the cranial nerves and test sensation, reflexes and muscle strength.
-This allows us to assess the extent of the restrictions.
+This allows the extent of the restrictions to be assessed.

-An important part of the diagnosis is an examination of the so-called cerebrospinal fluid (CSF).
-Certain immune cells and antibodies are elevated in inflammatory changes in the brain and spinal cord.
+An important part of the diagnosis is an examination of the so-called cerebrospinal fluid (CSF), which has a much higher diagnostic value than a blood test, and is obtained by means of a lumbar puncture.
+This is a simple and usually hardly painful examination.
+In the case of inflammatory changes in the brain and spinal cord, certain immune cells and antibodies are elevated in the cerebrospinal fluid.
 This can be proven on the basis of the sample obtained.

 As this is also the case with other inflammatory diseases of the nervous system such as meningitis, other procedures are usually also used.
-Magnetic resonance imaging (MRI ) allows us to detect the inflammatory foci characteristic of the disease at an early stage.
+Magnetic resonance imaging (MRI ) allows us to identify the inflammatory foci that are characteristic of the disease.
 Sometimes these foci are found by chance during an MRI scan for migraines or after a concussion, before the first symptoms appear.
-Additional examinations such as visual evoked potentials (VEP) and optical coherence tomography (OCT) measure the conduction velocity of the optic nerve and the damage to the retina of the eye in MS. CT examinations are also carried out for clarification.
+Additional examinations such as visual evoked potentials (VEP) and optical coherence tomography (OCT) measure the conduction velocity of the optic nerve and the damage to the retina of the eye in MS. Before a diagnosis of MS is made, other possible explanations (differential diagnoses) for the clinical symptoms are also ruled out.

 • last for at least 24 hours,